-The vacation policy of the Village provides for the accumulation of up to thirty days earned vacation leave with such leave being fully vested when earned.
+The vacation policy of the Village provides for the accumulation of up to two hundred forty hours of earned vacation leave with such leave being fully vested when earned.
 For the Village's government-wide funds, an expense and a liability for compensated absences and the salary-related payments are recorded as the leave is earned.
 The Village has assumed a first-in, first-out method of using accumulated compensated time.
 The portion of that time that is estimated to be used in the next fiscal year has been designated as a current liability in the government-wide financial statements.